adrian154/blog/blogposts/tls.md

 handshakeSecret = hkdfExtract(derivedSecret, sharedSecret);
 ```

 For the next part, we need to pass the hash of the previously exchanged ClientHello and ServerHello messages to `deriveSecret` in a parameter called the *context*.
 This is why the Random field is included in the Hello messages: to prevent replay attacks.
 The Random fields change between handshakes, and thus, so does the context.
-This prevents an attacker from simply recording and replaying a TLS session in an attempt to repeat a request: the server will send a new Random field, creating a different context with a different secret key.
+Without this protection, an attacker could simply record a client connecting to the server and replay the handshake in an attempt to extract the key; however, since the Random field sent by the server in the attacker's session would be different from the value sent in the previous session, the handshake context changes, and different keys are derived.

 `handshakeContext` is created by applying a cryptographic hash function to the raw data of the ClientHello and Server Hello messages, excluding the record header.